EURO (European) FRIEND

-EURO (European) FRIEND This project was started in 1985 by the IHP Committees of the UK, Germany, the Netherlands and Norway, who seconded full-time scientists for a three-year period to collaborate in an international project group based at the Centre for Ecology and Hydrology (formerly the Institute of Hydrology), Wallingford, UK.
+EURO FRIEND was started in 1985 by the IHP Committees of the UK, Germany, the Netherlands and Norway, who seconded full-time scientists for a three-year period to collaborate in an international project group based at the Centre for Ecology and Hydrology (formerly the Institute of Hydrology), Wallingford, UK.

-MED (Mediterranean) FRIEND The project was launched in 1991.
+MED FRIEND was launched in 1991.
 Cemagref (La Recherche pour l’Ingénierie de l’Agriculture et de l’Environnement) in Lyon, France, hosted the AMHY (Alpine and Mediterranean Hydrology) FRIEND Secretariat up until December 1998.
 In 1999 the Secretariat moved to the Institute of Research for Development (IRD) in Montpellier, France.

-FRIEND/Nile Project This project was initiated in March 1996, when UNESCO extended an invitation to the National Committees of IHP and the Nile Basin country representatives of TECCONILE to meet at the University of Dar es Salaam, Tanzania.
+The FRIEND/Nile Project was initiated in March 1996, when UNESCO extended an invitation to the National Committees of IHP and the Nile Basin country representatives of TECCONILE to meet at the University of Dar es Salaam, Tanzania.

 Initiated in 1997, Asian Pacific FRIEND is organised by the IHP Regional Steering Committee for Southeast Asia and the Pacific (UNESCO, 1999).
 Currently thirteen countries are participating: Australia, Cambodia, China, Indonesia, Japan, Republic of Korea, Lao People's Democratic Republic, Malaysia, New Zealand, Papua New Guinea, the Philippines, Thailand, and Vietnam.

 Latin America and the Caribbean: FRIEND/AMIGO